btimofeev/emuchip/README.md

 ### Compilation

-To compile Qt version:
+To compile Qt5 version:

 1. Open a terminal and browse into the extracted folder.
-2. Type 'qmake' to configure the program.
+2. Type 'qmake' or 'qmake-qt5' to configure the program.
 3. Type 'make' to compile the program.

 To compile SDL version: